Penile Cancer: Overview

 What is penile cancer?

 Cancer that starts in cells in the penis is called penile cancer.
+It's rare.
 Most penile cancer is squamous cell carcinoma.
-This means the cancer begins in the flat skin cells (squamous cells) of the penis.
-Most penile cancers begin on the foreskin or on the tip of the penis (glans).
-Penile cancer typically grows slowly.
-It can often be cured if it is found early.
+This means the cancer starts in the flat skin cells (squamous cells) of the penis.
+Most penile cancers start on or under the foreskin or on the tip of the penis (glans).
+Penile cancer tends to grow slowly.
+It can often be cured if it's found early.

 Who is at risk for penile cancer?